| Straight Up

 cemetery.
 In the upper left corner of my envelop, I also put the

+address of the cemetery.
 Am I violating any laws? when I tried to do it

 honestly by writing 'Deceased-Return to Sender,' it did no good,